Former Notley chief of staff rehired as 'executive adviser' while facing FOIP probe | CBC News

 The former chief of staff for Alberta Premier Rachel Notley was rehired as an "executive adviser" to the Alberta government shortly after leaving his job last fall.

-According to an employment contract now posted online, Heaney was hired Oct.
+According to an employment contract recently posted online, John Heaney was hired Oct.
 9, 2017, to serve as an adviser to Treasury Board and Finance.

 That term expired on March 23, 2018.
 Three days later, the employment term was extended to Dec.
 31, 2018.
 Heaney's responsibilities were then to be split between the finance and energy ministries.